Sodalitium Christianae Vitae: Formation

 After these stages the person makes promises of obedience and celibacy perpetually in the Society, becoming a full member.
 A man preparing for the priesthood also has seminary training, where his time is spent studying theology, the Bible, the teachings of the Church, and the skills he will need to be a priest.

-Criticisms
+Criticism

-The order founded by Luis Fernando Figari, Sodalitium Christianae Vitae is considered, by its members, to be orthodox in its fidelity to the Catholic Church and its magisterium, claiming the support of various Catholic bishops.
+The order founded by Luis Fernando Figari, Sodalitium Christianae Vitae was considered, by its members, to be orthodox in its fidelity to the Catholic Church and its magisterium, and was supported by various Catholic bishops.

-Some groups are opposed to the Sodalitium, which has generated suspicion and alarm; it is seen by some as a conservative, elitist group with an authoritarian and fundamentalist structure.
+Some groups were opposed to the Sodalitium, which generated suspicion and alarm; it was seen by some as a conservative, elitist group with an authoritarian and fundamentalist structure.
 After parents accused the Sodalitium of brainwashing their son and separating him from his parents, the movement opened its doors to the press for the first time in 2003.
 Young members were reported as laughing at talk of brainwashing, and said that they had been evangelised, not captured, as teenagers.

 In 2003 there were accusations of brainwashing of young people, and of elitism, conservatism, and authoritarianism.
-There were also detailed allegations about the founder's extreme right-wing and phalangist activism in his youth.
+There were also detailed allegations about the founder's extreme right-wing and falangist activism in his youth.

+In October 2024, Carlos Castillo Mattasoglio, the Archbishop of Lima, called for the Sodalitium to be suppressed, describing the group as having "concealed its crimes and its ambition for political and economic dominance", and also "the resurrection" of fascist influence in Latin America.